Moringa trees in Central America

 It was 5 o’clock and still daylight in Tegucigalpita, Honduras, the murder capital of Central America.
 The lights in the homes were kept low, as not to draw too much electricity.
 At a nearby orphanage, some young men from Portland, Oregon, were ignoring the sounds of gunshots.
 They were absorbed in a discussion.
 They were going on and on about trees.
 Trees?
 Yes, trees.
 But not just any tree: the moringa tree.

 The year before, the Fellows had made great strides bringing more nutritious vegetables and protein to the orphanage.
-They had built a greenhouse that was partially solar powered and provided tilapia to the dining room.
+They had built a greenhouse that was partially solar powered and provided tilapia filets to the dining room.
 The poop filled water from the fish, in return, was strained through the system and returned to the plants, fertilizing the vegetables in the greenhouse.
 Known as an aquaponics project, the Fellows ignored the nearby dangers and fell in love with the children.
 In return they were able to create a sustainable source of nutrition and protein for the orphans.

 This year the fellows were fascinated with the idea of growing a hedgerow of some plants that thrive in the heat and humidity of Honduras.
 The local farmers had found that Moringa trees (Moringa oleifera) are easy to grow and they provide many collateral benefits: they protect other crops, they have tasty leaves, and they are native to Honduras.
 Local farmers harvest parts of the hedgerows and use the plant for their diets, medicines, and teas.
 The Fellows wondered if similar hedgerows could be grown on the orphanage grounds to supplement their diets.

 The moringa tree, as told in urban legend, is a miracle plant.
 Native to Asia, the tree grows in a wide swath of countries along the equator and south to the shores of South Africa.
-The tree has been cultivated for thousands of years and has been praised for its virtues to man.
+The tree has been cultivated for thousands of years and has been praised for its virtues to nourish and fortify humans.
 Nearly every part of the tree can be used to help save the world: warm salad from the leaves, plant-based pastes from the sap and bark, remarkable oils from the long seed pods, herbal teas from the leaves and roots.

 Fast growing, the moringa tree can be a food source and salvation for people all over the world.
 As the story goes it’s plant parts contain 25 times more iron than spinach, 17 times more calcium than milk, 7 times more vitamin C than oranges, 4 times more protein than eggs, 15 times more potassium than bananas, and 10 times more vitamin A than carrots.
-WOW.

 Moringa on Wikipedia: https://en.wikipedia.org/wiki/Moringa_oleifera